nuxt/nuxt.com/content/3.deployments/vercel.md

 ## Custom Build Output Configuration

-You can provide additional [build output configuration](https://vercel.com/docs/build-output-api/v3) using `vercel.config` key inside `nitro.config`.
+You can provide additional [build output configuration](https://vercel.com/docs/build-output-api/v3) using `nitro.vercel.config` key inside `nuxt.config`.
 It will be merged with built-in auto generated config.

 ## Templates